 The Software Sustainability Institute’s Collaborations Workshop series brings together researchers, developers, innovators, managers, funders, publishers, leaders and educators to explore best practices and the future of research software.
-Collaborations Workshop 2020 (CW20) will now take place online from Tuesday, 31st March to Thursday, 2nd April 2020.
+Collaborations Workshop 2020 (CW20) took place online from Tuesday, 31st March to Thursday, 2nd April 2020.

 Because of the rapidly changing situation with Coronavirus (COVID-19), we have decided to change the way we are running CW20.
 The in-person event that was due to take place in Belfast from 31 March - 2 April 2020 is cancelled, and we will be running an online virtual event in its place.
 We hope to return to Belfast for CW21.